nizikai/nizikai/README.md

 # Hi!
 I am Nico.

-Passionate about crafting experimental, immersive digital experiences that are not screen-bound.
+I'm passionate about crafting experimental, immersive digital experiences that are not screen-bound.
 Brings hands-on experience in UI/UX design, application development, cross-functional project management, AR, AI/ML, and delivering production-ready websites and apps.

 #

 Currently exploring not boring ways of interacting with tech.
+#CodeNewWorlds

 Learn more about me at [nicoprasetyo.com](https://nicoprasetyo.com). <br>
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/nicoprasetyo/) or reach me out via email at (me@nicoprasetyo.com). <br>